conjurer-rich/user-needs-mapping/_pages/book.md

 ## 📚 What’s inside?

 - 💡 A step-by-step guide to the **User Needs Mapping** technique
-- 🔍 Real-world case studies from scaling companies and complex orgs
+- 🔍 Real-world case study from scaling a company
 - 🧠 Tools to identify misaligned team boundaries and dependency overload
 - 🧭 Techniques to guide better team and service design decisions
 - 🤝 Approaches for managing tension across teams and stakeholders